apostrophecms/apostrophe-documentation/tutorials/howtos/hide-index-page.md

 ---
-title: "How can I disable an index page?"
+title: "How can I disable a pieces index page?"
 layout: tutorial
 ---